railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 You can modify any of that information before validating the quotation.
 You can see the customer reference in the header of the order.
 This optional field represent's the customer's own reference number – if the customer doesn't supply one then just leave it empty.

-You then enter all the data about the order in the tab 'Customer Order'.
+You then enter all the data about the order in the tab :guilabel:`Customer Order`.
 Start by entering the customer name, selecting the correct customer from the list of customers in the system.
-You can create a new customer on the fly at this stage if necessary – press <F1> in the corresponding field.
+You can create a new customer on the fly at this stage if necessary – press :guilabel:`<F1>` in the corresponding field.

 Once the customer name has been selected, different fields of the order become completed automatically, based on the configuration of the partner form for the selected customer:

-* Order Address: person handling the order at the customer.
+* :guilabel:`Order Address` : person handling the order at the customer.
 By default, Open ERP proposes the Contact Address at the selected partner.

-* Delivery Address: address used on the delivery order.
+* :guilabel:`Delivery Address` : address used on the delivery order.
 By default, Open ERP proposes the Delivery address from the partner form.
 If nothing is defined in that slot, it uses the default address instead.

-* Invoice Address: address used to send the invoice to the customer.
+* :guilabel:`Invoice Address` : address used to send the invoice to the customer.
 By default, Open ERP proposes the address labelled “Invoice” from the partner form.
 If nothing is defined there, it uses the default address instead.

-* Price List: will determine both the currency of the quotation and the price that will be used for each product
+* :guilabel:`Price List` : will determine both the currency of the quotation and the price that will be used for each product

-* Payment Conditions: shows the payment mode that the customer will follow, for example “50% on order, 50% on delivery”
+* :guilabel:`Payment Conditions` : shows the payment mode that the customer will follow, for example “50% on order, 50% on delivery”

-* Delivery Method: for example “Post – Express Mail”
+* :guilabel:`Delivery Method` : for example “Post – Express Mail”

 You can modify any of these fields on the order as you go.